Which Inventory Costing Method Is Right for Your Restaurant?

 - Weighted average cost (WAC)

-Keep reading to learn about each of these inventory costing techniques and figure out which makes the most sense for your business.
+In this article, you'll learn about each of these inventory costing techniques and determine which makes the most sense for your business.

 This technique assumes that the goods you purchase first are the goods you use (and sell) first.
 As a result, your remaining inventory consists of your most recent purchases and is accounted for at the goods' current cost.